 Blumberg & Associates additionally provides assistance in important areas such as domestic violence, juvenile offenses, and probation violations.
 Learn more below about our practice in these vital areas, and contact our office in Phoenix for a consultation or immediate assistance.

 The goal of the juvenile justice system is rehabilitation, not punishment.
 For minors arrested for juvenile or criminal offenses, the juvenile system is almost always preferable to being put through the criminal system.
 Yet under Arizona law, some juveniles must be tried as adults for certain offenses, and even where it isn’t required, prosecutors can file charges in adult court, or juvenile court judges can transfer cases to criminal court.
+In many situations a juvenile charged in adult court may be entitled to a transfer hearing to return to juvenile court.
+Of particular significance is the area of juvenile sex crimes.
+It is vital to retain a criminal defense attorney with experience in handling juvenile sex crimes.
+The treatment of juveniles in this area differs substantially from that of adults.
 Bruce Blumberg is experienced across the spectrum of juvenile offenses.
 At Blumberg & Associates, we know the right steps to take to help your son or daughter get the best result after an arrest for a criminal offense or status offense in Phoenix or surrounding areas.

 Getting sentenced to a period of probation is an alternative to incarceration that, for many people, amounts to an excellent outcome in their criminal case.
 However, if during the probation period you commit any criminal offense or otherwise break the terms of your probation, the jail sentence which had been suspended or deferred can be rapidly imposed, without the benefit of a full trial.
 It is important to be aware of this possibility before you plead guilty to an offense in order to get probation.
 Talk to your attorney about whether a plea or trial is in your best interests.